-Neat Corporation, the team behind Budget Cuts (2018), revealed today that they’re currently porting the VR stealth adventure to PSVR.
-Moreover, if everything goes well, it could be coming to Oculus Quest too.
+Neat Corporation, the team behind Budget Cuts (2018), revealed today that its VR stealth adventure is coming to PSVR this month, however the studio has now revised that date for launch in July.

 Original article (January 20th, 2019): Budget Cuts puts you in the hum-drum world of an endless office complex.
 Just as you’re about to die of boredom, a fax comes through that warns you of impending doom.
 All of the humans in the office have been mysteriously replaced by worker drones, and it’s your job to get past the deadly security bots with only throwing knives and your trusty portal-style teleportation gun to figure out what happened.

 While we genuinely liked the game, unfortunately it was plagued with performance issues early on which actually forced the team to reschedule launch well after reviews were already out in a bid to smooth over some of the game-breaking bugs that made their way to some reviewers.

 That said, Neat Corp has plenty to do to get the physics-based stealth game in shape for the decreased graphical and CPU power of the PS4.
 Another hurdle to jump over will invariably be the PS Camera’s smaller, front-facing tracking volume that will no doubt require users to make heavy use of snap-turning locomotion in addition to the game’s native teleportation scheme.

 Whatever the case may be, we’re hoping it does well enough to bring the game to Oculus Quest, because it’s clear a virtually unlimited tracking volume would be an insane addition to a game that gets you dodging, ducking, and cowering under virtual desks for your life.